xpDIY/3DPlacer/README.md

 * 3D printed nozzle tip and JUKI nozzle tip supported
 ![3DPlacer for Ender3 v2](https://github.com/xpDIY/3DPlacer/blob/main/pictures/3dplacer_ender3_v2.jpg)

+## Software
+* Position aware feature supported
+* Both controller and feeder firmware included

+### Usage

+#### Pre-requsite
+* DapLink or other programming interface support ARM M0 MCU with SWD interface
+* VCCode and clang compiler installed

+#### Compile
+* Enter sw folder
+* make clean
+* make

+#### Flash
+* Make sure programmer is connected correctly to SWD interface
+* run command `make flash`

+## Contribution

+Any contribution will be appreciated!

+* If you see any bug or improvement, feel free to create a pull request and explain about the pull request

+Thanks and enjoy!

 For more info, please refer to https://xpdiy.io Youtube channel: https://www.youtube.com/@xpdiy